 As a single mother, you might be eligible for a subsidized housing benefit available in most provinces.
 Yes, the wait might take a while but the cost of this housing is extremely affordable and will help you live in much bigger space with your children for a fraction of market cost.

-Some provinces, like British Columbia (BC), also have Rental Assistance programs.
-If your income meets the requirements, you will be able to receive financial assistance to pay for your rent.
-To see this program details in BC, check this page.
-If you are in Ontario, you need to visit Rent Geared to Income (RGI) program page.
+Some provinces have pretty decent Rental Assistance programs.
+If your income meets the requirements, you might be able to receive financial assistance to pay for your rent.
+To see the list of housing benefits in various provinces, see my recent post “Housing For Single Mothers in Canada.”

-I hope this list of benefits and grants for single mothers in Canada will be of help to you.
-I am not ashamed to say that I used most of these services myself, and they helped me to overcome an extremely difficult period in my life when I just became a single mother who was unemployed and unprepared.
-These programs were created because they recognize the difficulties single mothers face, and you will be amazed at how much help you can get while you are building your single-parent family up.
+I hope this list of benefits and grants for single mothers in Canada will be helpful to you.
+I am not ashamed to say that I used many of these programs, and they helped me to overcome an extremely difficult period in my life when I just became a single mother and was unemployed and totally unprepared.
+These programs were created because they recognize the difficulties single mothers face, and you will be amazed how much help you can get while you are building your single-parent family up.